RTUITLab/flexcast/README.md

-# flexcast - Application for sampling, merging and manipulating music directly in you browser.
+# flexcast - Application for sampling, merging and manipulating music directly in your browser.

 ## Requirements
 Only Node.js